 While workers grew more conscious of themselves as a class, they also began to engage in more and more “run-of-the-mill” riots wherever crowds gathered, in taverns or in theaters or in the street.
 Such riots may have had no clear economic or political objective, but they were still instances of collective self-assertion by the working class—or by ethnic and racial fractions of the class.
 In the opening decades of the century, there was one of these riots about four times a year, but in the period from 1825 to 1830, New Yorkers rioted at a rate of once per month.

 One of these riots in particular alarmed the elite.
-Known as the Christmas riot of 1828, it actually happened at New Year’s.
-A noisy crowd of about 4,000 young Anglo workers brought out their drums and noisemakers and headed toward Broadway where the rich lived.
+At New Year’s of 1828, a noisy crowd of about 4,000 young Anglo workers brought out their drums and noisemakers and headed toward Broadway where the rich lived.
+They “procured an enormous Pennsylvania [covered] waggon” and pulled it with “a large rope several rods in length [1 rod = 16.5 feet],” according to an anonymous report in the Evening Post.
 On the way, they busted up an African church and beat the church members.
 The watch arrested several of the rioters, but the crowd rescued them and sent the watch running.

-The crowd picked up some more numbers and turned toward the commercial district, where they busted up the stores.
+The crowd drew in more revellers and turned toward the commercial district, where they busted up some stores.
 At the Battery, they broke windows in some of the city’s richest homes.
-Then they headed back up Broadway because they knew that the rich were having their own celebration at the City Hotel.
-There the crowd blocked the coaches from exiting.
+Then they headed back up Broadway, where the rich were having their own celebration at the City Hotel.

-A large contingent of the watch showed up, but the leaders of the crowd called a five-minute truce.
+The leaders of the crowd called a five-minute truce.
 This allowed the watch to think about the fight that they were about to get into.
-When the five minutes were up, the watch stepped aside, and the deafening crowd marched past them up Broadway.
+By that time, the crowd was cutting up the long wagon rope and arming the front ranks with “pieces of about three feet in length.”
+When the five minutes were up, the watch stepped aside, “and the multitude passed noisily and triumphantly up Broadway.”

 This spectacle of working-class defiance took place in full view of the families that ran New York City.
-Newspapers immediately began calling for a major expansion of the watch, so the Christmas Riot accelerated a set of incremental reforms that finally lead to the creation the New York City Police Department in 1845.
+Newspapers called for a major expansion of the watch.
+The 1828 riot — and a year of major riots in 1834 — accelerated a set of incremental reforms that finally led to the creation the New York City Police Department in 1845.